-All organisations willing to implement placements and projects under the European Solidarity Corps must show they are able to do so in full respect of the rules of the European Solidarity Corps and with the principles and requirements of the European Solidarity Corps' Charter.
+All organisations willing to implement activities and projects under the European Solidarity Corps must show they are able to do so in full respect of the rules of the European Solidarity Corps and with the principles and requirements of the European Solidarity Corps' Charter.

-The European Solidarity Corps Quality Label is attributed by a National Agency or by the Education, Audiovisual and Culture Executive Agency following a procedure that foresees, where appropriate 1) the assessment of information provided by the organisation through a form, and 2) an on-site visit to the organisation offering placements - to the intermediary organisation applying for a Quality Label on behalf of other organisations - to further assess whether appropriate qualitative standards are in place.
+The European Solidarity Corps Quality Label is attributed by a national agency or by the Education, Audiovisual and Culture Executive Agency following a procedure that foresees, where appropriate 1) the assessment of information provided by the organisation through a form, and 2) an on-site visit to the organisation offering activities - to the intermediary organisation applying for a Quality Label on behalf of its dependent entities - to further assess whether appropriate qualitative standards are in place.
+In the case of organisations applying to obtain the Quality Label required for activities in support of humanitarian aid operations, special requirements regarding safety and security will apply.

 The modalities for attributing a Quality Label may differ according to the profile of organisations wishing to be involved in the European Solidarity Corps.
-Simplified procedures may be applied for organisations already participating in other EU programmes and funds and for public authorities.

-The attribution of a Quality Label is a procedure that ensures high standards in the implementation of their activities and placements organised in the framework of the European Solidarity Corps.
+The attribution of a Quality Label is a procedure that ensures high standards in the implementation of their activities and activities organised in the framework of the European Solidarity Corps.